What You Should Look for When Buying a Classic Car

-- Rust.
+- Is There Any Rust?
 When you buy a classic car, give it a very good inspection for rust.
 You do not want to be investing in something that requires substantial body work to get back into shape.
 If rust is one of the first aspects of the car that are noticeable, you have to ask where it has been, and what effects this has had beyond the surface.

-- Color.
+- Is the Color Original?
 Original color patterns are signals that your new classic car is rare and potentially valuable.
 Once you get your eyes on it, do some research to check what it looked like out of the factory.

-- Components.
+- Can You Buy Replacement Parts?
 Keep an eye out for features that stand out a little on an old car.
 Research needs to double for parts that you find are a little off and not seen much anymore.

-- Research.
+- How Much Do They Sell For?
 I’ve mentioned it twice already because it’s twice as important.
 Knowledge gives you the power to pick the king from amongst the pawns, and you need to be able to tell the difference when you decide to spend your hard-earned cash.
 Learn the brands, their models, and what makes each one valuable.
 Maybe one day you'll find a normal car with a lot of this potential.
 Why not reinvent what’s classic?

-- Expertise.
+- Do You Know How to Work On This Car?
 This is not to say that you need to be an expert.
 But, you do need to know how a vehicle works.
 What should the engine not look like?
 Do the tires have tread?
 Who services this model nearby?
 What is its M.O.T and registration history?

-- Bravery.
+- Who Owned the Car Previously?
 Don’t stop yourself from asking the owners questions about the car.
 They will likely have passionate stories to share that add to the value for the car itself.

 As long as you’re prepared, you’ll be able to identify the most potential within the cars that you investigate.
 And this brings us to an essential part of the classic car-buying process: Know what you want.
 Do you want to buy it to own it and drive it (like Jay Leno)?
 Do you want to make it a hobby to try and restore it to its former glory?
 Or do you just want to trade it and make a profit on the deal?